morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 ## Git Commit Messages
 Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative Git commit message.
 Note that commit messages are in present imperative rather than past declarative tense.
-I.e., they specify what need the commit addresses rather than what was done to the code:
+I.e., they specify what the commit should do rather than what was done to the code:

 - `feat: Add method to calculate average`     *(preferred)*
 - `feat: Added method to calculate average`   *(not preferred)*